-B. Chevron Deference Threatens Individual Liberty By Transferring Legislative and Judicial Powers to the Executive.
+B. Chevron Deference Threatens Individual Liberty by Transferring Legislative and Judicial Powers to the Executive.

-By contrast, Chevron reflects judge-made law of the same vintage that gave us the "Walkman," VCRs, Nintendo, and the Soviet Union's boycott of the Olympics.
+By contrast, Chevron reflects judge-made law of the same vintage that gave us the "Walkman," VCRs, Nintendo, and the Soviet Union's boycott of the

+Olympics.
+See also Gary Lawson & Stephen Kam, Making Law Out of Nothing At All: The Origins of the Chevron Doctrine, 65 Admin.
+L. Rev. 1 (2013) (tracing origin and judicial expansion of Chevron deference).
 "In 1984, a bare quorum of six Justices decided Chevron."
 Baldwin, 140 S. Ct. at 691 (Thomas, J., dissenting from denial of certiorari).
 Chevron requires that "if a court finds a statute's meaning ambiguous it may not resolve the ambiguity using the traditional tools of statutory interpretation that judges have employed for centuries.
 Instead, the court must defer to an executive agency's decision about the law's meaning."
-A Republic at 75.
+4 A Republic at 75.
 Accordingly, "Chevron is in serious tension with the Constitution, the APA, and over 100 years of judicial decisions."
-Baldwin, 140 S. Ct. at 691 (Thomas, J., dissenting from the denial of certiorari); see Kisor v.
-Wilkie, 139 S. Ct.
-2400, 2446 n.114 (2019) (Gorsuch, J., concurring in the judgment); Cnty. of Maui v.
+Baldwin, 140 S. Ct. at 691 (Thomas, J., dissenting from the denial of certiorari); see Kisor, 139 S. Ct. at 2446 n.114 (Gorsuch, J., concurring in the judgment); Cnty. of Maui v.
 Haw.
 Wildlife Fund, 140 S. Ct.
-1462, 1482 (2020) (Thomas, J., dissenting) (Chevron deference "likely conflicts with the Vesting Clauses of the Constitution"); see also Pereira, 138 S. Ct. at 2121 (Kennedy, J., concurring) ("Given the concerns raised by some Members of this Court, it seems necessary and appropriate to reconsider, in an appropriate case, the premises that underlie Chevron and how courts have implemented that decision." (citations omitted)).
+1462, 1482 (2020) (Thomas, J., dissenting) (Chevron deference "likely conflicts with the Vesting Clauses of the Constitution"); see also Pereira, 138 S. Ct. at 2121